Merritt-Woodwork/merrittwoodwork.com/src/_jobs/receptionist.md

 job-type: full time
 contract: Permanent
 description_markdown: >-
-  We are looking for an enthusiastic Receptionist | Administrative Assistant to provide excellent customer service to our external and internal clients.
+  We are looking for an enthusiastic receptionist | administrative assistant to provide excellent customer service to our external and internal clients.